Wedding industry in the United States: Wedding reception

 The size and grandeur of a wedding reception can be an indicator of a couple's social status or the one they would like to portray.
 The number of guests, quality of the food and drinks, location, and who plays the music can all symbolize the wealth and presumed status of the newly weds.
 The reception can be an opportunity to flaunt wealth and impress guests (friends and family).
-This can lead to couples and/or parents spending an excessive amount of money and even putting themselves into debt to pay for the wedding.
+This can lead to couples or parents spending an excessive amount of money and even putting themselves into debt to pay for the wedding.
 Celebrities like Donald Trump and his wife Melania Knauss spent an approximated amount of US$1 million on their wedding.
 The reception consisted of 400 guests, was serenaded by a full orchestra, and was catered by chef Jean-Georges Vongerichten.
 But this is nothing compared to Liza Minnelli and David Gest's wedding that was estimated at 3.5 million dollars, and then the couple divorced the next year.

 Approximately 28 percent of the wedding budget is spent on the reception, which makes it the most expensive part of the wedding.

 Honeymoon

-The honeymoon industry is a US$12 billion industry annually.
+The honeymoon industry is a $12 billion industry annually.

 On average, about 10 percent of newlyweds book cruises as their honeymoon trip; 37 percent travel to domestic locations, while 63 percent go abroad; lastly, 40 percent stay at a resort, while 27 percent stay at a large hotel, while 10 percent look into a small hotel.
 On average, 75% of newlyweds travel on their honeymoon within the first week of marriage.
 62% of couples pay for their own honeymoon, while the remainder receives a trip as a wedding gift.
 The average couple books their honeymoon 8 weeks after getting engaged and spend over 5 weeks planning their trip.